ckan/ideas/specs/showcase/showcase-spec.md

 It isn't immediately clear that 'Related Items' refer to examples of data reuse.
 For now, we'll refer to an individual Related Item as a **Reuse**.
 Reuses can be featured by site maintainers and thus collected into **Showcase** collections.
 A site-wide top-level showcase would list all featured reuses in the site.
 A dataset showcase, linked from the main dataset page, would list all reuses associated with that dataset.
 (Perhaps also grouped with Groups and Organizations.)

+### Implement in stages
+The extension could be implemented in stages that build on each other, each stage finishing up a complete and useful feature.

+Stage 1: Related Items would be pulled out of core and reimplemented as an extension, giving each item its own page that links to its associated datasets, and each dataset a list of associated reuses.
+At this point only site maintainers would be able to create reuse items.
+All newly added items are essentially 'featured' at this stage.

+Stage 2: Some way for the public to submit or directly add reuse items themselves.
+See below for possible methods of submission.
+Note that some of these methods may require notification and moderation by a site admin before an item is featured in the context of a dataset page or a site-wide showcase.

+Stage 3: A standalone Showcase site where the community of data reusers can add examples of dataset reuse from many separate sources.
+An extension running on each CKAN site may interact with the standalone Showcase to update its own catalogue of reuses.

+### Adding Reuse items
+There are a number of ways to add new Reuses examples to a CKAN instance.
+These are listed in order of increasing complexity to implement.

+1. Directly request submissions and provide an email address or link to the website's general contact form.
+Site maintainers collect the info and create new Reuse items for the instance.

+2. A Reuse submission form (no login required) collects Reuse details and sends it to a moderation queue.
+A site maintainer will use a simple moderation UI to sort through and publish appropriate submissions.

+3. Users can create a CKAN account and add their own Reuse examples directly to a moderation queue.
+Site admins are notified of new reuses and would need to approve them for display with dataset pages and in the site-wide showcase.

+4. Users can create a CKAN account and add Reuse examples that are published on the site without moderation by a site maintainer.
+Reuses are community-moderated with a 'Report abuse' flag.
+This may require a large and active user community.

+3 & 4 would allow users to have their own accounts for viewing and potentially administrating their Reuse items.

 ### Roles

 #### Site visitor